Skip to main content

 helm repo update

-helm install --wait gpu-operator \
+helm install gpu-operator \

 -n gpu-operator --create-namespace \